top of page

 • Daily physical activity breaks, including yoga and lunchtime walks.

-• Complementary tram passes that made it so easy to explore Portland by public transportation (in case you were wondering - yes, we made it to several delicious local restaurants, the Japanese Gardens, and the famous Powell's Books).
+• Complimentary tram passes that made it so easy to explore Portland by public transportation (in case you were wondering - yes, we made it to several delicious local restaurants, the Japanese Gardens, and the famous Powell's Books).

 To be in community with so many others working toward a more just world was inspiring and gratifying.
 We hope to continue to explore the questions raised over the next year.
 No matter what our work, technology is woven into all of our lives, personally and professionally.